Chicago Bankruptcy in Divorce Attorneys

 In part, divorce is a business proceeding.
 It involves the splitting of assets that used to belong to a partnership.
 Bankruptcy, too, is a business issue.
 It allows you to preserve vital assets while starting anew financially in some ways.
 Since divorce and bankruptcy can be emotionally harrowing events, the experience, compassion, and objective viewpoint of a skilled divorce lawyer can help you keep track of the financial and legal elements of your situation, helping you to navigate both in an equitable manner.

-The Illinois lawyers at Nottage and Ward, LLP focus on the financial and legal tangle that is divorce.
+The Chicago lawyers at Nottage and Ward, LLP focus on the financial and legal tangle that is divorce.
 For more than thirty years, we have helped couples navigate both divorce and bankruptcy issues.
 We know how to address our clients' needs and ensure they receive the assets they need to settle and complete the complex and confusing processes of divorce and bankruptcy in Cook County.

 Contact Nottage and Ward, LLP at (312) 332-2915 to set up a consultation to determine if our experience meets your needs.